What facility upgrades has Barrington 220 made to increase safety and security at each school?

 Barrington 220 has a safety and security committee that meets regularly to discuss the best safety practices for our schools.
 The committee is made up of district administrators, school board members, members of local law enforcement and other first responders.
 The district also has a full-time school resource officer from the Barrington Police Department, who is stationed at Barrington High School.
 In addition, the district has a reciprocal information agreement with the Village of Barrington - Police Department.
 This means Barrington 220 can release student records to police when they request information pertaining to a case.
 The police department can also provide the district with access to its records for children under age 18.

-On Tuesday, September 25, Barrington 220 will partner with Barrington Police and Fire to host a community safety meeting in the evening.
-The meeting will coincide with “Safety 220”, which will be a week long campaign to educate our students, parents, staff and community about school safety measures and how to respond to various crisis situations.
+On Tuesday, September 25, 2018 Barrington 220 partnered with Barrington Police and Fire to host a community safety meeting in the evening.
+The meeting coincided with “Safety 220”, which was a week long campaign to educate our students, parents, staff and community about school safety measures and how to respond to various crisis situations.